Real-Dev-Squad/mobile-app/README.md

 - Profile Screen in which we can change our profile through our phone’s gallery ✅
 - API integration in Profile Screen

+## Second Phase

+- QR code Scanner Authentication ✅
+- Three Screens - Home , Task and Profile ✅
+- Home screen Features ✅
+- Goals site Tab
+- Goals site feature will have the TODO app where you can assign the task to the member of the RDS.

 Feel free to download our RDS app by clicking on ➡️ [RDS App](https://drive.google.com/file/d/1xWEl6qXmDFY7MhogKbW-UKNrMZVhELLo/view?usp=sharing)

 Note : Please delete the previous RDS app build if you have.